 It is important for all Coast Guard members to develop a basic understanding of personal finances to build a secure future.
 How we handle our finances and the decisions we make about money will significantly impact our quality of life.
-We all want to be financially secured and enjoy the good things that life has to offer; yet most of us have little formal training in financial management to help us attain our goals successfully.
+We all want to be financially secure and enjoy the good things that life has to offer; yet most of us have little formal training in financial management to help us attain our goals successfully.

-Please contact your Personal Financial Manager (PFM) at your HSWL Regional Practice or unit’s Command Financial Specialist (CFS) to find out what type of financial counseling, financial education (to include free classes), and other financial resources are available in your area.
+Contact your Personal Financial Manager (PFM) at your HSWL Regional Practice or unit’s Command Financial Specialist (CFS) to find out what type of financial counseling, financial education (to include free classes), and other financial resources are available in your area.
 Additionally, the CG SUPRT Financial Wellness program can provide you one-on-one money coaching, financial webinars and much more.
 To access CG SUPRT online visit www.cgsuprt.com.
 Click on My CG SUPRT and log in.
 Additionally there is a CG SUPRT app available in for download for your smart phone/device.
-Lastly, you can also visit www.dcms.uscg.mil/financial/ for additional information and resources..
+Lastly, you can also visit www.dcms.uscg.mil/financial/ for additional information and resources.

 We all want enough money for everything we desire, but the reality is most of us have to be mindful of our spending habits.
 By establishing a sound financial plan and committing yourself to following it, you can achieve your financial goals.